Click on your choice of articles below

 DAILY LITURGY

-Today is the Feast of the Apostle Saint Bartholomew while tomorrow we observe Ordinary Time and celebrate the Feasts of Saint Louis of France and Saint Joseph Calasanz, priest, religious founder and educator.
+Today is the Feast of the Apostle Saint Bartholomew while tomorrow we observe Ordinary Time and celebrate the Feasts of Saint Louis of France St. Louis IX, King of France and Saint Joseph Calasanz, priest, religious founder and educator.
 For the readings, liturgies, meditations, and vignette on these saints, click on DAILY LITURGY.

 Events in Church History